-With numeric controls you can choose if adressing shall be automatic or semi-automatic.
-All properties described here can be reached, too, via VBA/VSTA and can thus be used for automatic projecting.
+With numeric controllers, you have a choice of whether addressing takes place automatically or semi-automatically.
+The properties described here can also be reached by means of VBA/VSTA and can thus be used for automatic project configuration.

 AUTOMATIC ADDRESSING: